 - Drink water!
 It is a vital tool to clean out your system and get the body moving (inside and out).
-It is the body's transportation system, helping you regulate your temperature, transport nutrients, make up blood and most of what your cells are.
+It is the body's transportation system: helping you regulate your temperature, transport nutrients, and make up blood and most of what your cells are.

 - Well rounded.
 Make sure that you have a variety of veggies over a solid base (such as legumes) flavored with a nutrient packed sauce.
 Or if your having a burger make sure the patty has legumes and oats as its base (or something similar) with lots of veggies for toppings and, ideally, does not have bread as its delivery method.
 Maybe some lettuce instead.
 These are just some examples, but if you apply a conscientious effort to include lot's of color, flavor, and nutrients into your plate you will notice a jump in your ability to recover.